9264YD/Soil-Condition-Visualisation/README.md

 This is a project for soil condition inversion calculation based on pygimli and pybert, includes the source code and program documentation for the project development.

 ## Environment Configuration
-Instructions for configuring the environment for Soil Condition Visualization:
+Instructions for configuring the environment for Soil Condition visualisation:

 ### Install Python 3
 First, make sure Python 3 is installed on your system.
 If it's not installed, you can download the latest version of Python 3 from the [official Python website](https://www.python.org/downloads/) and follow the installation guide.